grafana/loki/docs/overview/comparisons.md

 query for logs from various sources.

 Data in Elasticsearch is stored on-disk as unstructured JSON objects.
-Both the keys for each object and the contents of each key are indexed for searching.
-Data can then be queried using a JSON object to define a query (called the Query DSL) or through the Lucene query language if using Kibana.
+Both the keys for each object and the contents of each key are indexed.
+Data can then be queried using a JSON object to define a query (called the Query DSL) or through the Lucene query language.

-In comparison, Loki in single-binary mode can store data on-disk, but data in horizontally scalable mode is stored in a cloud storage system such as S3, GCS, or Cassandra.
+In comparison, Loki in single-binary mode can store data on-disk, but in horizontally-scalable mode data is stored in a cloud storage system such as S3, GCS, or Cassandra.
 Logs are stored in plaintext form tagged with a set of label names and values, where only the label pairs are indexed.
 This tradeoff makes it cheaper to operate than a full index and allows developers to aggressively log from their applications.
-Logs in Loki are queried using LogQL.
+Logs in Loki are queried using [LogQL](../logql.md).

 Fluentd is usually used to collect and forward logs to Elasticsearch.
 Fluentd is called a data collector which can ingest logs from many sources, process it, and